 - Nearly every Hayao Miyazaki movie has the World Tree in it in some form.

-- Tsunami, the goddess of the Juraian empire in Tenchi Muyo!, is a massive, intelligent tree (though we never see her tree form, which is one of four forms she has*).
-Every Juraian ship has one of her offspring as its heart, often acting as a miniature world-tree for the very natural-looking landscape that makes up the ship's interior.
+- Tsunami, the goddess of the Juraian empire in Tenchi Muyo!, is a massive, intelligent tree (though we never see her tree form, which is one of four forms she hasnote ).
+Every Juraian ship has one of her offspring or a descendant of those offspring as its heart, often acting as a miniature world-tree for the very natural-looking landscape that makes up the ship's interior and which is much larger than the ship which contains it.

 - In X1999, the promise made between rival-clan onmyouji Sakurazuka Seishirou and Sumeragi Subaru under an enormous cherry tree is the cause of later tragedy.